How can I grow my super?

 It may be time to take control of your future and simplify the management of your retirement savings, by combining your super into one account.

-You can easily search for and find any lost super and then decide if you want to combine what you have into one account.
+You can easily search for and find any lost super and then decide if you want to combine super what you have into one account.

 Have you changed jobs recently?